 Step 2 – Choose the desired backup that contains the files you need and hit on 'Next'.
 Click on 'Restore Partial Backup' now followed by 'Next'.

 Step 3 – There will be a list of file types that you can restore.
-Select the one you want and hit 'Next' to get the file scanned.
+Select the ones you want to restore.
+Then you have 2 options 'Preview & Restore' and 'Directly Restore'.

 5. Check iPhone at Apple Store

-Although iPhone boot loop problem is usually related with software (including improper iOS 12 installation), if sadly the above methods were unsuccessful, we would now suggest you to get your device checked and repaired at the nearest and authorized Apple Store.
+Although iPhone boot loop problem is usually related with software (including improper iOS 13/12 installation), if sadly the above methods were unsuccessful, we would now suggest you get your device checked and repaired at the nearest and authorized Apple Store.
 We hope this will surely bring your iPhone out of boot loop.
-There could be harm to the motherboard of your iPhone during the iOS 12 update.
+There could be harmful to the motherboard of your iPhone during the iOS 13/12 update.